Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 ### Tac
 The tac function appears to be working properly, but now the head() function is acting up.
 I will have to deal with that when i get to phase 3.

+### Cut
+I tried to get it to work several times, but ultimately had to scrap my first design and redesign another one that worked.
+Some things will have to be cleaned up in the testing phase.
 ## Phase 3: Testing and Debugging
 *(30% of your effort)*